Privacy Policy

 Updating or correcting your personal information

 You may ask us to update, correct or delete the personal information we hold about you at any time.
 We will take reasonable steps to verify your identity before granting access or making any corrections to or deletion of your information.
-We also have obligations to take reasonable steps to correct personal information we hold when we are satisfied that it is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purpose for which it is held.

 Complaints